cityofaustin/joplin/README.md

+# 🤠 ~~Brian~~NICK's Testing Machine 🤠

+Hi there!
+I'm a Joplin environment to trigger builds for all the Janis things @niicck's working on.
+If you have a login in regular Joplin you should be able to log in here as you would any other PR Joplin instance.
+Looking forward to working together!

 # Joplin - CMS for the City of Austin

 Joplin is the Authoring Interface for adding and editing content for alpha.austin.gov.